LSUPD attempting to identify person who allegedly stole food delivery car

 BATON ROUGE - Police are attempting to identify a person who allegedly stole a food delivery driver's vehicle from apartments on LSU campus.

 According to Capital Region Crime Stoppers, the person was seen stealing the vehicle from East Campus Apartments on New Year's Day.
+Officials said the car was left running while the driver delivered food to an apartment.

 Trending News